SpenceKonde/LEDCTRLA/Hardware_LEDCTRLA_RefE+/README.md

 Rev. E issues:
 * AVR128DB48 is used for the controller.
 The 32 did not have sufficient pins.
 * There was no circuit protection.
-Unfortunatel, while FAR more efficient, when using the Mini560 converters and some +19v power bricks, there wwas an unacceptabl high rate if faiures, particularly in combination with unreliable connections
+Unfortunately, while FAR more efficient, when using the Mini560 converters and some +19v power bricks, there wwas an unacceptabl y high rate if faiures, particularly in combination with unreliable connections
   * They were made usable for testing with a protection board consisting od a 5.1V zener across the power rails, a PTC fuse, and a pair of protection diodes (schottky) on each data line.
 These were bulky and considered too fragile for largescale deployment.
 * Additionally, the possibility of background LED output via slave SPI and nearly every peripheral had not been consdered; It requires several jumpers between pins to implement, and specific pins must be used.
 *